JOINT AND SEVERAL LIABILITY

 47 to 48 weeks is the standard for student houses in Exeter so you will be paying rent outside of term time, but this means the property is available to you for the whole of the rental period.

 ABSENCE FROM THE PROPERTY

 If you will all be away from the property at the same time for more than a few days we recommend that you let the landlord know.
 During cold weather we recommend that the heating is left switched on at a minimal heating to avoid frozen pipe issues and you may also want to switch the water off at the stopcock.

 If all the tenants are students enrolled on full time courses at the University, then the property is exempt from Council Tax.
-You need to let the Council know who is living there, and the University will automatically send confirmation of status after registration has been completed for 2015/16.
+You need to let the Council know that you are living there.
 If any tenant ceases to be a full time student Council Tax becomes payable and according to the terms of the tenancy payment would be shared by the tenants.